XoaquinCB/motor-controller-protocol/protocol-specification-v2.0.md

 - **Command code:** 0x20
 - **SMBus protocols:** read/write word

 Controls which values are included in samples saved to the sample buffer.
 Each bit corresponds to a value ID (least significant bit corresponds to value ID 0).
 If the bit is set, that value will be included in samples; if the bit is cleared, it won't.
 Note that not all 16 IDs will be used; those that are not used won't add any values to samples, even if their bit is set.
+The device will always respond with an ACK to the command code and the data bytes.

 Writing any non-zero value to this register will immediately (after receiving the whole command) clear the sample buffer and restart it with the specified sample values enabled.
 Writing a value of zero will stop any more samples from being written to the buffer; this won't clear the buffer.
 The device will also automatically set this register to zero if the buffer ever gets full, to prevent the buffer from overflowing.
 Reading this register will always return the last value successfully set, or zero; the only value the device is allowed to automatically write is a value of zero.